WEEKLY STOCK COMMENT: CSL LIMITED

 The company has a strong R&D capacity and spends around 10% of its revenue on R&D each year, ensuring CSL is able to bring innovative products into what can be competitive markets.
 CSL’s R&D pipeline is currently very healthy with a number of products which can make sizeable contributions.
 This includes a subcutaneous version of Berinert, which is used to treat HAE, a rare disease characterised by severe bouts of swelling, and a therapy which could help avoid the onset of a second heart attack (the largest area of health spending globally).

 CSL is a high quality business and the company has in place very efficient infrastructure for the collection and processing (fractionation) of blood into complex biopharmaceutical products.
 CSL has demonstrated an ability to launch new products, and has several strong products on the market and in its pipeline.
 The underlying demand for the end-markets the company serves continue to expand with increased rates of diagnosis for rare diseases and emerging market demand.
-In the near-term, we expect CSL’s performance to be supported by ongoing buybacks and a weaker Australian dollar.
+In the near-term, we expect CSL’s share price to be supported by a weaker Australian dollar.

-Potential downside risks for CSL include 1) increased competition, 2) regulatory issues with key products, and 3) adverse FX movements.
+Potential downside risks for CSL include 1) increased competition, 2) regulatory issues with key products, and 3) adverse foreign currency movements.